goyoju/Amazon_Review_Sentiment_Analysis/README.md

 ### Setting Up:
+Run the setup script to prepare your environment automatically:

 {

     $ python3 setting_up.py
 }

-Execute the command to set up your environment.
-This script will automatically process the data and create the model:

 ### Prediction model:
 To predict whether a given input text is negative or positive, run the prediction script: